This is the home of YWAM Ships Kona, a repurposed hotel in a prime location on Alii Drive in downtown Kona, Hawaii.

 Engaging in local issues in Kailua-Kona has always been a major part of Port YWAM and is important to our staff, along with the University of the Nations staff.
 In addition to helping isolated islands around the world, the University and YWAM Ships campus collaborate on helping communities right here in Kailua-Kona.
 Together our volunteer hours accumulate to over 30,000 man hours a year.

 This wonderful eight acre base was a gift from YWAM Panama.
 Dale and Kim Kapsar and their family developed the property, valued at $800,000 (USD), and gifted it debt-free to YWAM.
-Thanks to the Kapsars, YWAM Panama, and our leader, Nathan and Christina Pineault, we are fulfilling our dream to reach all the families living in this remote area.
+Thanks to the Kapsars, YWAM Panama, and the base leaders, Nathan and Christina Pineault, YWAM Ships is fulfilling the dream to reach all the families living in this remote area.

 Our entry-level program, the Discipleship Training School, typically conducts field outreach lasting sixty days at a time.
 In the case of YWAM Poipet, we send teams out for nine months at a time.
 Poipet is a location in Cambodia that has great need.
 A group of our workers established a new base in 2015 to serve the physical and educational needs of the youth.
 Our leader there is Uriah Lyford; he has a team of about ten staff.

 Cap-Haiti is another operating location that came from our Discipleship Training School field assignment of nine months.
 Cap-Haiti is a city in the very northern part of Haiti, located in a very challenging environment in the Caribbean’s poorest nation.
 Our leader, Philippson Georges, is a native from Haiti.
 He and his wife, Kelsea have been there since April 2017.

 This location is an outreach destination and trains local Haitians to reach their own poor communities.
 Our staff are thriving as they engage the population in this small coastal city.